 3. Compare your results

-Barley grass has become a critical ‘driver’ weed in several grain growing districts under no-till systems and in some areas such as Upper Eyre Peninsula, with barley grass also having a big influence on the cropping system.
-Using the RIM approach to testing the best IWM strategies has been valuable for ryegrass management over a long period, so it was an obvious step to provide agronomists, farmers and researchers with a RIM tool for these other major grass weeds.
+Barley grass has become a critical ‘driver’ weed in several grain-growing districts under no-till systems and in some areas such as Upper Eyre Peninsula, with barley grass also having a big influence on the cropping system.

-The new Barley Grass RIM has been developed using the AHRI RIM tool by CSIRO, with support from the University of Adelaide and University of Western Australia, funded by GRDC.
+The new Barley grass IWM tool has been developed using the AHRI RIM tool by CSIRO, with support from the University of Adelaide and The University of Western Australia, funded by GRDC.